kenchose/django-book_review/README.md

-Django CRUD application allowing users to write reviews for books.
-A user can only delete or edit their own review, messages, and profile.
+Belp is a web application allowing users to add a new book, add an image, add comments, and give a 5 star rating.
+Only the user can delete or edit their own review, messages, and profile.
 Each book that a user has done a review on will show on their user profile page.

 Validations for:
 - Login/registration